prateek0809/Data_Structures_in_C/README.md

 ## Introduction

-This repository showcases different data structures implemented in C. The purpose of these implementations is to help understand and practice the fundamental concepts of data structures.
+This repository showcases different data structures implemented in C and C++.
+The purpose of these implementations is to help understand and practice the fundamental concepts of data structures.
 The repository includes examples and explanations of common data structures such as arrays, linked lists, stacks, queues, trees, and graphs.

 ## Getting_Started